resoai/TileBoard/README.md

 ## Custom CSS Styles
 A number of classes are added to each tile depending on the type of tile and state.
 Custom CSS styles can be applied by creating a `custom.css` file in the `styles` directory.

+## Tablet and mobile configuration
+For the tablet configuration use `COMPACT` custom theme and reduce padding.
+For the mobiles check out [wiki article](https://github.com/resoai/TileBoard/wiki/Mobile-configuration).

 ## Contribution
 Please feel free to post an issue or pull request and we will sort it out